bryanaka/hogwarts/code_review.md

 #### StudentsController

-Code is not correctly indented or spaced
+Code is not correctly indented or spaced, this lead to missing the closing `end` and created an error

 ##### Show
 Line 6: Student instance variable is misspelled